Stuff-for-CodeCool/git-github-presentation/README.md

 To recap:

 1. `git clone <URL>`
-1. `git checkout -b <new branch name>`
+2. `git checkout -b <new branch name>`
-1. Make the necessary changes
+3. Make the necessary changes
-1. `git add <files>`
+4. `git add <files>`
-1. `git commit -m "<descriptive message>"`
+5. `git commit -m "<descriptive message>"`
-1. `git push origin <branch name>`
+6. `git push -u origin <branch name>`
-1. Create a new pull request with a descriptive message
+7. Create a new pull request with a descriptive message
-1. Solve any conflicts
+8. Solve any conflicts
-1. Wait for the repo owner to do this
+9. Wait for the repo owner to do this

 [Back to top](#git-and-github-basics "to top")